High-Value, Fragile & Perishable Items

-- Business equipment and business samples
+- Business equipment and samples

 - Chinaware, glass, ceramics and pottery

-- Computer hardware/software and electronic components/equipment
+- Computer hardware and software

 - Flowers and plants